CoderDojoLu/blog.coderdojo.lu/content/game-of-code-2016.md

 # Team

-**Daria** is of Bulgarian descendence and really enjoys the JavaScript programming language as well as design.
+**Daria** is of Bulgarian origin and really enjoys the JavaScript programming language as well as design.
-**Henri** is of Finnish descendence and when he is not programming the Nao robot to support the pick-a-poop.dog project, he makes sure that the code gets fixed and solutions to technical challenges get found.
+**Henri** is of Finnish origin and when he is not programming the Nao robot to support the <a href="https://pick-a-poop.dog" target="_blank">pick-a-poop.dog</a> project, he makes sure that the code gets fixed and solutions to technical challenges get found.
-**Linnea** is of Swedish descendence and is not afraid to speak in front of a large audience after having programmed an entire weekend HTML and adapted CSS templates.
+**Linnea** is of Swedish/Irish origin and is not afraid to speak in front of a large audience after having programmed an entire weekend HTML and adapted CSS templates.

 # Full Disclosure